H-Zandi/coolmazes/README.md

  <img src="https://s.cafebazaar.ir/1/upload/screenshot/ir.coolapps.coolmazes2.jpg" alt=":) ..." height="400" width="400">

-this repo is open souce under newBSD license but dont publish this project in iranian android markets. this is just for learning android programming in read project.
+this repo is open souce under New BSD license but dont publish this project in iranian android markets. this is just for learning android programming in read project.